harshvardhan-14/kuvaka_backend/README.md

 # Lead Scoring API

 A simple API that scores leads using AI.
-Made by a fresher developer! 😊
+Made by Harshvardhan Singh ! 😊

 ## What it does